 Physical Properties: Jadeite and Nephrite

-China has been the leading producer of jade objects for over 5,000 years.
+Chinese craftsmen have been producing jade objects for over 5,000 years.
 A few hundred years ago, master Chinese craftsmen who worked with jade daily recognized that some of the jade obtained from Burma (now the Union of Myanmar) was different.
-It was harder, denser, worked easier and produced a higher luster upon polishing.
+It was harder, denser, worked more easily, and produced a higher luster upon polishing.
 It gradually became the form of jade preferred by Chinese artisans and the jade most highly prized by the Chinese people.
 They realized this long before scientists differentiated jadeite and nephrite in 1863.

 Unknowingly, Chinese craftsmen had distinguished jadeite from nephrite and appreciated it enough to pay premium prices for jadeite.
 However, they didn't have the knowledge and equipment of chemistry and crystallography to distinguish them in a formal way.